psauliere/netatmo/README.md

 Before removing the microSD card from your computer, in the `boot` volume of the card, create an empty file named `ssh`.
 This is the simplest way to enable the OpenSSH server on Raspbian.

-Also copy a `wpa_supplicant.conf` file to the same `boot` volume, with this content:
+Also copy a `wpa_supplicant.conf` file to the same `boot` volume, with this content (edit your country, Wifi name and password):

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev